drainpip/shaneis.me-v2/content/blog/making-technical-interviews-real/index.md

 4. VP of Engineering pitch
 5. Offer

 Our technical round has two interviews in total.
 The first is our coding challenge.
 The coding interview is one of the most rightfully maligned in our industry.
-Many I feel, including the big names, do this completely backward.
+Many, I feel, do this completely backward - including the big names.
 They're typically a pass/fail scenario where if you miss one minor trick question you're out of contention.
 They're typically a painful process, something to be feared.
 Even with all that negative, and more that I don't have time to list, this process doesn't find the best writers of code.
 Instead it finds those that are lucky because they studied that very problem recently, or have studied a particular company's hiring process to game the system.

 Our coding challenge is designed with our main goals in mind, but it has its own specific goals as well: